The Video Guide

 2. Load up with charcoal

-In the fuel tray, layer lumpwood charcoal with several natural firelighters, making sure that you allow for good airflow with gaps between the fuel, but also ensure lots of contact between the firelighters and charcoal.
+In the fuel tray of your Ooni Karu 16, layer lumpwood charcoal with several natural firelighters, making sure that you allow for good airflow with gaps between the fuel, but also ensure lots of contact between the firelighters and charcoal.

 3. Get it lit

 Light the natural firelighters, put the fuel cover back on, and leave the oven for at least 5 minutes.